Mission blue butterfly: Description

+In the male Mission blue, the dorsal surface of the wings gradate from ice blue in the center to deep sky blue towards the outside of the wings.
+Photography tends to misregister the blue on the wings as purplish due to light scattering.
+The margins of the upper wing are black and sport "long, white, hair-like scales".
+The male butterfly also has small circular gray spots in the submargins on the ventral surface of the whitish ventral wing surface.
+In the post-median and submedian areas of the ventral surface black spots mark the upper and lower wing.
+The male's body is a dark-blue/brown color.
+In females the upper wings are dark brown, but otherwise mirror males.

-The larvae only feed on the leaves of the three host lupine plants (Lupinus albifrons, Lupinus formosus, and Lupinus variicolor) native to their habitat.
-The plants are necessary for survival for the Mission blue.
-Thus, the butterfly's fate is closely tied to that of the three species of lupines as the plants provide food and shelter for the butterfly in its larval stage.
-The adult Mission blue drinks the nectar of a variety of flowers, many in the sunflower family, using its long proboscis which extends from the underside of its head.
+The larvae feed exclusively on the leaves of their hostplants, Lupinus albifrons, Lupinus formosus, and Lupinus variicolor.
+The adult Mission blue nectars from a variety of flowers, many in the sunflower family.

 Range

 I. i. missionensis is federally endangered and found in only a few locations.
 Its habitat is restricted to the San Francisco Bay Area, specifically six areas, the Twin Peaks area in San Francisco County, Fort Baker, a former military installation managed by the National Park Service (NPS), in Marin County, the San Bruno Mountain area in San Mateo County, the Marin Headlands, in Golden Gate National Recreation Area (another NPS entity), Laurelwood Park and Sugarloaf Open Space in the city of San Mateo, and Skyline Ridge, also in San Mateo County.
 San Bruno Mountain hosts the largest population of Mission blues, a butterfly commonly found around elevations of 700 feet.
 The coastal scrubland and grassland the Mission blue requires is found only in and around the Golden Gate of San Francisco.
 The butterfly depends solely on three species of perennial lupine for its reproduction, the varied lupine, silver lupine, and the summer lupine.
 The Mission blue requires the lupine to lay their eggs and nourish the larvae.
 Without these species, it cannot reproduce and thus cannot survive.
 Thus, the Mission blue's habitat parallels that of the lupine species.

 Ironically, the same harmful toxins which have led to the eradication of several lupines from rangeland are responsible for the protection of the Mission blue larvae, as predators are deterred by the bitter taste.
 Two of the areas inhabited by the Mission blue are within the confines of the Golden Gate National Recreation Area.
 Golden Gate staff are working to ease the invasive species problem that has helped reduce the Mission blue to the endangered species list.
 They work to remove non-native plants and replant the area with lupine seed along with continual monitoring of the butterfly and its host plant.